diem-project/diem-docs/reference/en/14 - Responsibilities and permissions.markdown

 He sees the front as a unauthenticated visitor.

 ### Front editor
-An unexperimented webmaster (or typically, a customer) will want to modify the website directly on the front.
+An inexperienced webmaster (or typically, a customer) will want to modify the website directly using the front application.
 But he has no skill with web design, and knows nothing about Diem templating system (Zones, Widgets).
-Give the "front_editor" group to this user will show him big and easy edit buttons in some places of the front application.
-It allows to modify titles, links, texts and images very easily.
-Also, your records such as articles and products are made editable.
+If you give the "front_editor" group to this user he or she will see big and easy edit buttons in some parts of the front application.
+It allows very easy modification of titles, links, texts and images.
+It will also enable editing of records such as articles and products.
 ![](media:752)
 So this user will be able to modify the website content from the front application, but will not see the front toolbar, nor the pages or media bars.
-He doesn't see the Zones & Widget structure, and cannot add nor delete Widgets.
+He doesn't see the Zones & Widget structure, and cannot add or delete Widgets.